software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 During Sprint Planning Developers discuss the technical steps required to implement the described feature:

-> "We'll need a page with a form that has text fields for the blog's name and description.
-Also, there needs to be a button to submit the form."
+> _"We'll need a page with a form that has text fields for the blog's name and description.
+Also, there needs to be a button to submit the form."_
 >
 > -- John, one of the Developers

-> "That's right, John.
+> _"That's right, John.
 To render the page we'll need a controller class for the backend.
 The controller class should have a method that renders the template of the page.
 Maybe the class name could be for example BlogController.
-What do you guys think?"
+What do you guys think?"_
 >
 > -- Mary, one of the Developers

-> "Sounds good to me, Mary.
+> _"Sounds good to me, Mary.
 What about the form submission?
 I think we need a controller method for that as well.
 We should add a new blog entry to the database based on the submitted name and description.
 For this we could use the H2 database and Hibernate.
-We need a JPA entity and JPA repository class class for the blog.
+We need a JPA entity and JPA repository class class for the blog."_
 >
 > -- Jane, one of the Developers